 #3 XML Sitemaps

-An XML sitemap is an integral part of SEO for any eCommerce website because it helps search engine bots crawl all important pages of a website easily and effectively.
+An XML sitemap is an integral part of SEO for any eCommerce website because it helps search engine bots crawl all essential website pages quickly and effectively.

 #4 Permalinks

 The default WordPress permalink is not SEO-friendly.
-If you are not making a change to that default setting, you are blogging with a permalink structure that is not SEO-friendly.
+If you do not change that default setting, you are blogging with an unfriendly permalink structure.

 Therefore, a permalink is the first thing you should change when you set up your eCommerce website using WordPress CMS.